If it can be stamped, we know how.

 - Highly resistant to nitriding and carburization compared to similar alloys

-Consisting of copper, tin, and other materials, bronze is one of the world’s first alloys, having been used by mankind for thousands of years.
-Stamped bronze parts are cost-effective alternatives to cast or machined bronzed components.
+Stamped bronze parts offer cost-effective alternatives to cast or machined bronzed components.
 Trans-Matic manufactures deep drawn parts and components from all grades and types of bronze, using advanced technology and years of experience to produce precision drawn parts that match our customers’ unique requirements.

 - Higher metal fatigue and corrosion resistance (especially saltwater corrosion) than steel